ldrobnik/drobnik.writing/src/data/blognotes/markdown-quick-guide.md

 You can use Markdown to write software documentation, blog notes, or [your next best-selling novel](https://drobnik.co/blog/markdown-for-creative-writers).

-It has a simple, intuitive syntax that’s both easy to write and easy to understand.
+It has simple, intuitive syntax that’s both easy to write and easy to understand.
 Markdown is also easy to learn—here’s a quick guide that will help you with that.

 ## Headings